-SECTION 16(G)(2) - VARIANCE APPEALS SECTION 16(G)(2) - VARIANCE APPEALS
+SECTION 16(G) § 2(f) - VARIANCE APPEALS

 Summary of Changes: This amendment to the Land Use Ordinance and Shoreland Zoning Provisions would require all applicants for a setback variance to meet the hardship requirements of a variance.
 The much more forgiving setback reduction option would be removed from both ordinances.
-A setback variance with less strict hardship criteria would replace the setback reduction in the Shoreland Zoning Provisions.
-This less strict variance already exists in the Land Use Ordinance.